SpaceX Dragon 1: Crewed development program

 In 2006, Elon Musk stated that SpaceX had built "a prototype flight crew capsule, including a thoroughly tested 30-man-day life-support system".
 A video simulation of the launch escape system's operation was released in January 2011.
 Musk stated in 2010 that the developmental cost of a crewed Dragon and Falcon 9 would be between US$800 million and US$1 billion.
 In 2009 and 2010, Musk suggested on several occasions that plans for a crewed variant of the Dragon were proceeding and had a two-to-three-year timeline to completion.
 SpaceX submitted a bid for the third phase of CCDev, CCiCap.
+This evolved into the Crew dragon variant of the SpaceX Dragon 2.